froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 * that the full nav and search form are not visible
 * that the menu and search icons are aligned to the right of the header

-Let's write a design spec to check the above.
+Let's write a design spec to check some of these.

 ### Test folder structure

 First we need somewhere for our specs to live.
-We _could_ put specs alongside patterns in the _source/_patterns_ directory, but for the sake of simplicity in this tutorial, we'll create a dedicated directory structure for all our test gubbins.
+For the sake of simplicity in this tutorial, we'll create a dedicated directory structure for all our test files.

 Create a _test_ directory at the top of the project with the following structure of sub-directories: